segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 Google Analytics uses a reserved set of [Measurement Protocol Parameters](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters) which are automatically collected by the device-mode Google Analytics tracker.

-To include Measurement Protocol Parameters when sending server-side events to Google Analytics, you must:
+To include Measurement Protocol Parameters when sending server-side events to Google Analytics:

 1. Collect the value of the parameter as a Segment trait or property
 2. Configure the Segment Google Analytics destination to [map the trait or property](#map-traits-or-properties-to-measurement-protocol-params) to a specific Measurement Protocol Parameter key

-The following Measurement Protocol Parameters are currently supported:
+The following Measurement Protocol Parameters are supported:

 - plt
 - pdt
 - gclid
 - dt
 - cid

----

 ## Features